 Find a new home.
 Ask friends, family, co-workers, neighbors or your veterinarian if they may be able to provide a new home for your pet or know of someone who can.
 If you own a purebred consider contacting a Breed Rescue Organization.

 Please follow the correct actions.
 Do not abandon your pet outside; it is unlawful to abandon animals under RSA 644:8.
 Not only is it illegal and dangerous, but your pet’s chance to be adopted is greater when surrendered by you along with any behavior and medical history that you can share with the shelter.

 The decision to surrender a pet to a shelter is a difficult one.
 Please be assured that the we are here to help animals in need.
 Once in our care, we promise that he/she will be provided for with regards to enrichment, behavioral, and medical needs.
 It is important to know that once an animal is surrendered into our care, all access to and updates about the animal are not given to the previous owner as the Pope Memorial SPCA newly claims ownership to the animal and becomes bound to her/his well-being.

 We are a SPECIAL ADMISSION shelter.
 This means we do not euthanize an animal due to limited space or time.
 To keep with this policy we must admit animals by appointment only.
 At times we do have a waiting list and we will schedule your appointment at the earliest date possible.
-To set up a surrender appointment, please email us at firstname.lastname@example.org or call (603) 856-8756 extension 228.
-Dependent upon the information provided in the initial inquiry, we may reply with a surrender inquiry form to ensure that we have all necessary information to proceed with booking a surrender interview at the shelter.
+To set up a surrender appointment, please email the following documents to us at email@example.com or by fax at (603) 856-8972:

 - Veterinary records